FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/subtree-manager/rpc_calculate-subtree-git-like-diff/readme.md

 ### Successful example: Computed difference

-RPC calculate-subtree-git-like-diff input includes the path to two interfaces on different nodes.
-Both data locations are placed in the CONFIGURATION datastore.
-Output contains a list of all the changes.
+RPC input includes the path to two interfaces on different nodes.
+Both data locations are placed in the `CONFIGURATION` datastore.

+RPC output contains a list of all changes.
 Multiple changes that occur under the same root element are merged together.

 ```bash RPC Request
 curl --location --request POST 'http://localhost:8181/rests/operations/subtree-manager:calculate-subtree-git-like-diff' \